AZE38/2DFFT_Janus_Galactic_Toy_Simulation/README.md

-in first we initialise the density with random exp disk shaped galactic fluids of positive mass wihtout velocity.
+in first we initialize the density with random exp disk shaped galactic fluids of positive mass wihtout velocity.

 To initialise the negative points mass Fluids population around the galaxy we perform " Backward integration technics " and imposed Boundary condition at the border of a periodic 2D box domain , solving by iteration and self consitency , we converge on a final density and velocity distribution that is in steady states , around the fixed initial disk shaped of positive mass (easly applicable to a random 3D shape for futur simulation in 3D).